 Bottom Line: If your eyes hurt from staring at computers all day, consider getting a curved monitor that lets you take in the whole picture at once without straining your eyes.
 We recommend the ViewSonic® VP3881 or VP3481.

-If you’re one of the millions of Americans who spend long hours in front of the computer, chances are you’ve probably experienced eye strain.
+If you’re one of the millions of people who spend long hours in front of the computer, chances are you’ve probably experienced eye strain.
 Digital eye strain (also known as computer vision syndrome) occurs when your eyes become “tired” from staring at digital devices for an extended period of time.

 According to the Vision Research Council, more than 59% of digital device owners in America have experienced symptoms of digital eye strain.